awslabs/benchmark-ai/docs/RFCs/DLAMI_bare_metal_executor.md

 In this document we discuss different aspects of the implementation.
 The ami-executor can be potentially the most complicated one, since we cannot rely anymore on any existing middleware.
 We cannot use k8s/ecs/kubeflow.

 Instead of that we suggest using to reuse as much code/mind models as possible with replacing pod by a benchmark-job agent running on an E2 instance.
+We introduce a new component of the system, **EC2 benchmark agent**, that will be deployed to every EC2 node and run the benchmark.

 ### Why don’t we use AWS Batch?

 AWS Batch is a service atop of ECS.
-So it cannot be used in own bare AMI use-case.
+So it cannot be used in our bare AMI use-case.

 ## TOML Changes